Alan Jackson: Personal life

 Jackson married his high school sweetheart, Denise Jackson, on December 15, 1979.
-They have three daughters,: Mattie Denise Selecman (born June 19, 1990), Alexandra Jane "Ali" (born August 23, 1993), and Dani Grace (born August 28, 1997).
+They have three daughters: Mattie Denise Smith (born June 19, 1990), Alexandra Jane "Ali" (born August 23, 1993), and Dani Grace (born August 28, 1997).
 The couple became grandparents in December 2022 when their daughter Ali and her husband Sam Bradshaw welcomed their first child, a son.
 Although Alan and Denise separated for several months in 1998 due to the strains of Jackson's career, they have since reconciled.

 Denise Jackson wrote a book that topped The New York Times Best Seller list about her life with Jackson, their relationship, their brief separation and recommitment to each other, and her commitment to Christianity.
 The book, It's All About Him: Finding the Love of My Life, was published in 2007.
 In May 2008, she released a gift book titled The Road Home.
 Jackson's nephew, Adam Wright, is also a country music singer-songwriter.
 Adam and his wife, Shannon, perform together as a duo called The Wrights.
 The Wrights co-wrote two songs and sang harmony vocals on Jackson's What I Do album.
 Jackson is a cousin of former Major League Baseball player Brandon Moss.
 In June 2009, Jackson listed his 135 acre estate just outside Franklin, Tennessee, for sale, asking $38 million.
 The property sold in late May 2010 for $28 million, one of the highest prices ever for a home sale in the Nashville area.
 In 2010, the singer then moved into a home in the same Nashville suburb.
 The singer and his wife paid $3.675 million for the estate in June 2010, but less than a year later they listed the home for $3.995 million.